Hands joining together over a table symbolizing collective impact and collaboration

 Founder & Principal Consultant

-Drew Giddings brings over 15 years of experience working with mission-driven organizations to strengthen their capacity for equity and community impact.
+Drew Giddings brings more than two decades of experience working with mission-driven organizations to strengthen their capacity for equity and community impact.
 His work focuses on helping nonprofits build sustainable strategies that center community voice and create lasting change.

 Ready to Transform Your Organization?